Computational complexity of isometric tensor network states: Related prior work

 Schuch et al.~\cite{Schuch2007} have used a duality between PEPS and postselected quantum circuits to show that a machine capable of preparing any PEPS is equivalent to a postselected quantum computer.
 In contrast, by virtue of the isometry condition, isoTNS are dual to quantum circuits, which naturally lead to the result that a machine that can prepare isoTNS is equivalent to a quantum computer.

-Anshu et al.~\cite{Anshu2023} use a similar (to the present work) fault-tolerant embedding of quantum circuits in injective PEPS to show that injective PEPS are \textsc{BQP}-hard.
+Anshu et al.~\cite{Anshu2024} use a similar (to the present work) fault-tolerant embedding of quantum circuits in injective PEPS to show that injective PEPS are \BQP-hard.
 They also show that determining expectation values of non-local observables to multiplicative precision is \#P-hard.
 In injective isoTNS, we find that local expectation values are \BQP-complete and thus hard on classical computers.
-Note that while it is clear that isoTNS can be prepared on a quantum computer, this is not clear for injective PEPS as considered in Ref.~\cite{Anshu2023}.
-It may well be the case that their complexity is greater than \BQP.
+Note that while it is clear that isoTNS can be prepared on a quantum computer, this is not clear for injective PEPS as considered in Ref.~\cite{Anshu2024}; it may well be the case that their complexity is greater than \BQP.
+Our results establishing that computing local expectation values in sufficiently injective isoTNS is classically easy draw on early results showing that noisy quantum computers undergo a complexity transition~\cite{Aharonov1996,Aharonov2000}, which uses a similar percolation result to the present paper.

+We further exhibit a family of isoTNS that (provably) undergoes a complexity transition between a regime in which approximate sampling to additive precision is classically hard, to one in which it is classically easy.
+The hardness in this construction comes again from embedding a fault-tolerant circuit on the virtual degrees of freedom, whereas the easy phase arises, because in our construction certain measurement outcomes break the entanglement with a known probability, which allows us to use a percolation argument again, similar to those used to establish easiness in monitored circuits~\cite{Skinner2019,Chan2019,Li2019b}.

-Many results exist on the difficulty of sampling~\cite{Hangleiter2023}, even from shallow-depth circuits~\cite{Terhal2002}.
+Many results exist on the hardness of sampling~\cite{Terhal2002,Hangleiter2023}.
 To show that sampling from isoTNS to multiplicative error is hard independent of the injectivity parameter, we establish a link between maximally injective isoTNS and IQP circuits (circuits of commuting gates), which are known to be hard to sample from unless \textsf{postBQP}$=$\textsf{postBPP}~\cite{Bremner2010}.

-Our results establishing that computing local expectation values in sufficiently injective isoTNS is easy draw on early results showing that noisy quantum computers undergo a complexity transition~\cite{Aharonov1996,Aharonov2000}, which uses a similar percolation result to the present paper.
-Similarly, after mapping \textsc{sampling} in isoTNS to monitored quantum circuits, we can draw on the large body of literature that establishes conditions under which such monitored circuits become easy to simulate~\cite{Skinner2019,Chan2019,Li2019b}.
+The connection between sampling from states generated from constant-depth circuits and monitored dynamics in one dimension fewer has been expressed in Refs~\cite{Choi2019,Lu2021a,Napp2022,Bao2024}, and conceptually originates from the cluster state~\cite{Briegel2001}.
+However, most recent works in monitored circuits or sampling from constant-depth circuits consider random problem instances.
+Technically, hardness of approximate sampling in these settings remains a conjecture~\cite{Hangleiter2023}.
+Since the isoTNS we consider are neither constant-depth circuits nor random, we can prove a much stronger complexity-theoretic result.

 Another result that establishes conditions under which there is an efficient classical algorithm to compute local expectation values in injective PEPS is obtained in Ref.~\cite{Schwarz2017}.
 There, it was shown that local observables in a normalized injective PEPS on $d-$dimensions can be computed to a precision $\eps$ by just restricting the PEPS to a $\log(\eps^{-1})$ length cube around the local observable.
 In $2D$, this would also yield a $\poly(\eps^{-1})$ algorithm for computing the local observable.
 The key distinction between this and our result is that the result in Ref.~\cite{Schwarz2017} does not rely on isometry, but instead they require that the frustration-free parent Hamiltonian of the PEPS is gapped and remains uniformly gapped when removing terms, which is an unrelated and potentially stronger condition.